The Two Synod Solution

 Primary Synod (Auburn or

-Westminster) and the whole church.
+Westminster) and of the whole church.

-Their Primary Synod (Westminster
+Both Primary Synods (Westminster

 or Auburn) shall send a summary

-of these reports to the General
+of these budget reports to the General

 Assembly.